jdquerales/MilestoneProject_4/README.md

 ### Project Goals

 In this project I will create a e-commerce application for a Smart Wearable Technologies shop.
-I will use the Wearable Technology Dataset from data.world.
+I will use the Wearable Technology Dataset from [Data.World](https://data.world/datasets/open-data).
 The dataset contains information on hundreds of wearables.
 It contains data on prices, company name and location, URLs for all wearables, as well as the location of the body on which the wearable in worn.

 The dataset contains columns such as: body_location, name, price, categories, image, company name (brand).
 I will use come of those columns to create my own database.